emberjs/guides/source/localizable/models/customizing-serializers.md

 Ember Data uses the `JSONAPISerializer` by default, but you can override this default by defining a custom serializer.
 There are two ways to define a custom serializer.
-First, you can define a custom serializer for you entire application by defining an "application" serializer.
+First, you can define a custom serializer for your entire application by defining an "application" serializer.

 ```app/serializers/application.js